jzombie/rust-ticker-sniffer/README.md

 ## Maintainer Note

+Currently, the build process generates temporary artifacts that are included in the build but are ignored by `.git`.
+However, Rust's package verification treats these files as uncommitted changes, which can cause issues when running `cargo publish`.

-Currently, the build process does not use the `OUT_DIR` environment variable to generate temporary artifacts.
-Instead, temporary files are created directly within the repository.
-This approach ensures that a compressed form of the [company_symbol_list.csv](data/company_symbol_list.csv) file is bundled correctly with the build, though it is acknowledged that this solution could likely be improved.
+This approach ensures that a compressed form of the [company_symbol_list.csv](data/company_symbol_list.csv) file is bundled correctly during the build process.
+However, it may require improvements to avoid conflicts with Cargo’s publishing workflow.

 ### Known Issue During Publishing